Kitware/vtk-book/VTKBook/05Chapter5.md

 **Triangle.** The triangle is a primary two-dimensional cell.
 The triangle is defined by a counterclockwise ordered list of three points.
 The order of the points specifies the direction of the surface normal using the right-hand rule.

+{#chapter-5-triangle-strip}
-**<b id="Chapter 5 - Triangle Strip">Triangle Strip</b>.** The triangle strip is a composite two-dimensional cell consisting of one or more triangles.
+**Triangle Strip.** The triangle strip is a composite two-dimensional cell consisting of one or more triangles.
 The points defining the triangle strip need not lie in a plane.
 The triangle strip is defined by an ordered list of _n+2_ points, where _n_ is the number of triangles.
 The ordering of the points is such that each set of three points _(i,i+1,i+2_) with $0 \leq i \leq n$ defines a triangle.

 **Quadrilateral.** The quadrilateral is a primary two-dimensional cell.
 It is defined by an ordered list of four points lying in a plane.
 The quadrilateral is convex and its edges must not intersect.
 The points are ordered counterclockwise around the quadrilateral, defining a surface normal using the right-hand rule.